monquess/monquess-calendar/README.md

 ---

-An advanced and elegant calendar application, built with NestJS and React
+An advanced and elegant calendar application, built with NestJS and React.

 ## Table of Contents